-Argentinians have an innate sense of distrust of everyone they meet.
+Argentinians, particularly Portenos (from Buenos Aires) have an innate sense of distrust of everyone they meet.
 Why?
-Because it’s so common to fall victim to con artists and scammers you thought were friends, and in a country that’s comfortable bribing police officers, corruption is overtly part of their everyday lives.
+Because it’s so common to fall victim to con artists and scammers that you thought were your friends, and in a country that’s comfortable bribing police officers.
+Corruption is overtly part of their everyday lives.
 So you could imagine what my Argentinian family thought when we were approached right out of the subway, rather abruptly, by a nice woman who seemed to read our minds:

 “You’re here for the Statue of Liberty!
 Right this way.
-We have an hour tour, where you get real close to the statue and can take pictures….”She continued on her schpeel, 20 bucks for 1 hours.
+We have an hour tour, where you get real close to the statue and can take pictures….”She continued on her spiel, 20 bucks for 1 hour.
 A good deal, I thought.
 I relayed this information to the family in Spanish, yet they were firm about their intentions.

 “Nope.
 We’re going to take the Staten Island Ferry, it’s free and we get the see the statue.”
 Lucas’s bro told me.
 Without hesitation, the woman continued: